About Public Health

-The goals of the SCHS programs are the following:
+The goals of the Public Health programs are the following:

 - Develop and advance knowledge for public health through research and practice.

 - Lead innovative approaches to improve public health and reduce health disparities.

 - Engage with diverse communities through professional, educational, and scholarly service.